VladyslavMichurin/Shell-Planets/README.md

 # Shell-Planets
-A little side project that uses modified code from "Shell-Texturing" repo to generate nice plannets
+A little side project that uses modified code from "Shell-Texturing" repo to generate nice planets